 Occupational Disease Claims for Workers' Compensation in NC

 Most people only think of workplace injuries as coming from accidents.
-Something unexpected that happens.
-It’s obvious that you’re hurt.
+Something unexpected just happens and the injury is obvious.
 But there’s another workplace injury that can be just as harmful – if not more.
-An occupational disease can affect every aspect of your life, including your lifespan.
+An occupational illness can affect every aspect of your life, including your lifespan.
 And the tricky thing is that you might not even know it’s happening.

-- Lead poisoning.
-“Provided the employee shall have been exposed to the hazard of lead poisoning for at least 30 days in the preceding 12 months’ period; and, provided further, only the employer in whose employment such employee was last injuriously exposed shall be liable.”
+- Lead poisoning (“If the employee shall have been exposed to the hazard of lead poisoning for at least 30 days in the preceding 12 months’ period; and, provided further, only the employer in whose employment such employee was last injuriously exposed shall be liable.”

 - See below

-- Radium poisoning or disability or death due to “radioactive properties of substances or to roentgen rays, X rays or exposure to any other source of radiation; provided, however, that the disease under this subdivision shall be deemed to have occurred on the date that disability or death shall occur by reason of such disease.”
+- Radium poisoning or disability or death due to “radioactive properties of substances or to roentgen rays, X rays or exposure to any other source of radiation.”

 - “Any disease other than hearing loss covered in another subdivision of this section, which is proven to be due to causes and conditions which are characteristic of and peculiar to a particular trade, occupation or employment, but excluding all ordinary diseases of life to which the general public is equally exposed outside of the employment.” – North Carolina statute 97-53